shivani0126/Future_Intern_task3/README.md

 This the description of task in Future Intern
 Task-3: Visualization using Histogram (Iris Flower dataset)

-Steps to Create a Histogram in Excel:
+Steps to Create a Histogram in Excel-

 Open Excel: Start by opening your Excel spreadsheet with the Iris dataset.